krystaproject/KeyloggerMac/README.md

 ## Purpose
 This project is essentially a clone of an old, unmaintained keylogger on github that I think serves as a great example of how a basic keylogger works.
 I do plan on maintaining this as its own project now.

+##### Update
+- Found the original project https://github.com/laurinpaech/Keylogger if this ever gets updated this repo will be archived.

 ## Usage
 Just set your log path in logger.c, cd to this folder then run "make".
 Then you can start this by running ./logger in that folder.